Harvard-IACS/2023-AC215/milestone5.md

 - **Deployment Plan and Execution**: A documented deployment plan, along with evidence of successful deployment, including CI/CD pipelines, monitoring, and other deployment best practices.

 - **Kubernetes Scaling Solution**: A fully implemented scaling solution using Kubernetes, with detailed documentation on its configuration, policies, and performance under different load scenarios.

-### Description:

-Milestone 5 emphasizes the final stages of the project, focusing on the development and deployment of a user-facing application that ties together the various components built in previous milestones.
-From designing an intuitive user interface to implementing scalable solutions with Kubernetes, this milestone ensures that the project is not only functional but also ready for real-world usage.

-The completion of this milestone signifies a comprehensive understanding of full-stack development, from front-end design to back-end integration, deployment, and scaling.
-It provides hands-on experience with modern tools and methodologies, preparing students for industry challenges and ensuring that they can apply these skills in their future careers.